Published Dec 04, 2018

 Graduation Date: August 31, 2018.

-First Job: I’m from Chicago.
+First Job: I’m from New Hampshire.
 I started playing in bands in high school and delivering pizzas on the side.
+Eventually, I ended up in Chicago.
 When music didn’t pan out, I ended up spending a lot of time in kitchens learning about cooking.
 I ended up working for a chef, Omar Cantu, at Moto restaurant, which is a kind of restaurant that specializes in molecular gastronomy.
 The whole idea is the food you cook doesn't look like what it tastes like.
 That's when I began I understand the power of immersion.

 Making the Pivot: I continued to cook, but I also got involved with theater projects and film projects on the side.
 Eventually, it became clear that the cutting edge of immersive experiences was going to be augmented and virtual reality.
 I figured if I really wanted to make the switch from being a chef to working in immersive experiences I would need some pretty solid computer science skills.
 I knew that the Simulation & Visualization program at Full Sail would give me that.
 I couldn't really find anywhere else in the country that had a program like it, where it spanned everything from VR to hardware.
 It's a unique pipeline.
 And as a slightly older student, the accelerated pace really fit my timeline.